-Winter is a difficult time for our skin, and many people get eczema flare-ups during winter because of the changing temperatures and dry air.
+Many people get eczema flare-ups during winter because of the changing temperatures and dry air from indoor heating.

 Often, people find that their eczema or dermatitis gets particularly bad on parts of the skin that they expose to the elements in winter, for example, their hands and face.